dfinity/portal/docs/developer-docs/deploy/custom-domain.md

 # Custom Domains

 By default all canisters on the Internet Computer are accessible through `ic0.app` and their canister ID.
-In addition to the default domain, one can also host a canister under a custom domain.
+In addition to that default domain, one can also host a canister under a custom domain.
+This guide explains how to do that.

-There are two ways to host a canister und a custom domain:
+There are, essentially, two approaches to host a canister under a custom domain.

 1. Register the domain with the boundary nodes;
-1. Serve the service worker from your own infrastructure.
+1. Hosting the domain on your own infrastructure.

-In both cases, you will need to acquire a domain through your trusted registrar.
+For both approaches, you need to acquire a domain through your favorite registrar.

+The two approaches differ in the ease of use and the configurability.
+When registering the domain with the boundary nodes, you simply has to configure the DNS records of the custom domain and the boundary nodes take care of obtaining a certificate, renewing the certificate before its expiration, SEO and serving the service worker.
+When hosting the domain on your own infrastructure, you need to obtain and renew the certificates, and to provide your own infrastructure that serves the service worker.
+However, you are also more flexible in how you configure your domain (e.g., you can serve a custom service worker).

 ## Custom Domains on the Boundary Nodes